 Dan: That’s great DP.
 Look, we had a deacons meeting and several people brought your name up.

 DP: Me?
 Why?
-Look if this has anything to do with me yelling at that old lady for using the handicap parking stall, let me assure you that that lying old bit…
+Look if this has anything to do with me yelling at that old lady for using the handicap parking stall, let me assure you that the lying old bit…

 Dan: Well, ah, they mentioned your name as a candidate for becoming a Deacon.